ezenisek/CodeSamples/README.md

 program called YUICompressor) the load can be cut to a single request for CSS and a single request for JS.
 It has the added benefit of munging the JS code, making it harder to read by potential Script Kiddies.

-** Updated 8-14-2018 **
-I've updated the compressor to be a class instead of simply a script.
-It should be easier to implement and maintain.
-If you'd like to use it, you only need to download one of the two files... either the script or the class.

 ### Modular Authentication
 This set of classes allows Maestro to have multiple authentication sources.
 In